Zerohour214/socereal-cli/README.md

 engine and produces a CSV report containing the recognized text along with several validation checks.

+SoCereal runs localy, so you don't have to worry about leaking data.
+SoCereal runs on CPU, so you can run on any computer that supports AVX.
+SoCereal have average processing time per image at approximately 1s

 This document serves as the main documentation for the project.
 Each section can be navigated like a wiki using the table of contents below.